junebug12851/GameboyBoilerplateProj/README.md

 A-Z, a-z, 0-9, several symbols, and a few ascii art symbols.
 I based the letters and numbers off some open and free references I found however I did draw them.
 The symbols and ascii art was entirely done from scratch.

+* Full Interrupt Implementation including HBlank, LCDC, LYC, Serial, Timer, and of course VBlank.
+There's also smart DMA copying / Joypad updating making use of the interrupt system.

+* Comprehensive joypad code with macros simplifying all aspects of it

+* Timer functionality in 1/17th seconds, 0.25 seconds, seconds, minutes, hours, and days to add code into.

 ### Optimizations and Some extra features